 High LW School District Administration salaries impact students and educators

-OPINION: The Lake Washington School District Central Leadership Team and some administrator salaries are too high; the end result, our students and educators are seriously impacted by misuse of these public funds.
+OPINION: The Lake Washington School District Central Leadership Team and some administrator salaries are too high; the end result, our students and educators are somewhat impacted by misuse of these public funds.

 The new LWSD "Communications and Community Engagement" Director of less then two years, is paid a flat $169,285 per year.
 In my opinion, this is excessive.
 The Mayor of Redmond (and CEO) is paid less than $138,000, and he doesn't get summers off.